dogweather/forkful/content/en/c-sharp/html-and-the-web/downloading-a-web-page.md

 ---
 date: 2024-01-20 17:43:35.028671-07:00
-description: "Downloading a web page means grabbing the raw HTML content from the\
+description: 'How to: C# makes it simple to download a web page with the `HttpClient` class.
+Here''s a quick example.'
-  \ internet using code.
-Programmers do this to process data, interact with web services,\u2026"
 lastmod: '2024-03-13T22:45:00.087516-06:00'
 model: gpt-4-1106-preview
-summary: Downloading a web page means grabbing the raw HTML content from the internet using code.
+summary: C# makes it simple to download a web page with the `HttpClient` class.
 title: Downloading a web page
 weight: 42
 ---